 The testing was performed while the TOX was operated at the routine operating conditions.
 The rated capacity for the TOX is 24.4 MMBtu/hr and it is designed to treat up to 2,000 scfm of waste gas.
-The TOX operating temperature, waste gas flowrate and waste gas methane content were recorded in 15-minute increments for each test period.
+The TOX operating temperature, waste gas flowrate, waste gas methane content and supplemental natural gas flowrate were recorded by EDL in 10-second increments for each test period.

-The TOX heat input would be calculated by adding the heat input contributions from the residual methane contained in the waste gas stream to the heat input contribution from the supplemental natural gas stream.
-During the compliance test program the EDL supplemental natural gas meter was not operating correctly, therefore, the TOX heat input could not be calculated for the test periods.
+The TOX heat input was calculated by adding the heat input contributions from the residual methane contained in the waste gas stream to the heat input contribution from the supplemental natural gas stream.
+A default higher heating value for methane of 1,010 Btu/ft3 was used in the following calculation: